Therapy Designed to Help You Live Your Best Life

-Living with a DBS system may mean you have to be careful about which activities you do.
-Be sure to check with your doctor, who can give you advice about activities that are safe for you and which activities to avoid.
+Living with a DBS system may mean you have to be careful doing certain activities.
+Ask your doctor about activities that are safe for you and which ones to avoid.

 Learn more about daily living.